Symbian9/qmapshack-doc-wiki/AxMaintainAutoPages.md

   Subsections of the manual can be used as targets for links.
 A special marker is added by the Markdown processor to each section header.
 This marker can be found as follows:

-  * Open the online Wiki page in your browser.
+  * Open the on-line Wiki page in your browser.
   * Open the source text of this page.
   * Find the wanted section header in the source text.
   * The `<a href="#markdown-header-some_text">` string in front of the section header shows the quoted marker.